shiyun36/dsa3101/README.md

 # DSA3101 Group 7 Project Instructions

-## About the Project
+# About the Project
+## ESG Data Extraction & Analysis with NLP
-Environmental, Social and Governance (ESG) factors have become central to corporate strategy, investor decision-making and regulatory compliance.
-With the rising demand for transparency and accountability in sustainability, companies are increasingly required to publish detailed ESG reports.
-However, the manual extraction and analysis of ESG data remains labor-intensive and error-prone, particularly because these reports are often inconsistently structured.
-This results in a bottleneck for businesses trying to meet stakeholder demands.
+As ESG (Environmental, Social, and Governance) factors become central to corporate strategy and investor decisions, companies face increasing pressure to publish transparent and standardized ESG reports.
+However, the lack of consistency in reporting structures makes manual data extraction inefficient and error-prone.
-Our project thus aims to automate the extraction of ESG data using Natural Language Processing.
-By streamlining the extraction process, we aim to validate and interpret the data, transforming it into valuable insights.
-Our business goal is to provide an impact dashboard for stakeholders to visualize overall ESG trends and predict the financial impact of ESG performance on companies.
-This enables businesses to benchmark performance efficiently and deliver actionable insights.
-The core challenge lies in the variation of ESG reporting formats.
-Companies use different frameworks, leading to non-standardized data that is difficult to compare across industries.
-This inefficiency hinders stakeholders’ ability to assess risks, identify trends, or make data-driven decisions.
-Moreover, the lack of standardization complicates cross-company comparisons.

-By automating ESG analysis through NLP and AI, we aim to
-- Extract structured data, Normalize metrics.
-- Generate scores aligned with industry benchmarks.

-This approach not only enhances transparency but also helps companies align with global sustainability goals, mitigate risks, and unlock competitive advantages.
-Ultimately, our goal is to contribute to speeding up the building of a more sustainable and equitable global economy.
+This project leverages Natural Language Processing (NLP) and AI to automate ESG data extraction, normalization, and scoring.
+Our goal is to transform unstructured ESG reports into actionable insights, enabling businesses to benchmark performance, assess risks, and predict financial impact.

+Key Features:
+1. Automated ESG Data Extraction – Structured data processing from unstructured reports

+2. Metric Normalization – Standardizing ESG indicators for cross-industry comparison

+3. ESG Scoring & Benchmarking – Aligning with industry standards to enhance transparency

+By streamlining ESG analysis, we empower stakeholders with a data-driven impact dashboard to visualize trends and drive sustainability-focused decisions.

 ## Tech Stack
 [![Docker](https://img.shields.io/badge/Docker-Container-blue?logo=docker&style=flat-square)](https://www.docker.com/products/docker-desktop/)